 Discussion of applications used to translate technical discussion

-Shorter sentences.
 As simple a technique as it may seem, reducing the length of sentences can make a technical discussion easier to understand.
 Consider the following pairs of example passages, the second versions of which contain shorter sentences.
 (The passage still needs other translating techniques, particularly definitions, but the shorter sentences do make it more readable.)
+Notice too that shorter paragraphs can help in the translation process, not only in the example below but throughout this chapter.

 Original version: longer sentences